 I have been doing mounted archery a little over 3 years.
 I consider myself always a student.
 I feel my expertise is truly with training horses for this incredible sport.
 Greg and I are a team and will be working together.

 I am a 6 time medalist in MA3 competitions and a bronze medalist at the 2015 WHAF World Championships in the USA team Massahee.

 Contact Joey at 602-400-0826.
 Located in Windsor, CA.

 I have been riding horses since a very young age participating in Gymkhana, Team Roping, and Cowboy Polo.
 I was away from horses for about 12 yrs while pursuing a career in Aviation where I am currently an Airbus A320 International Captain for American Airlines.
 My wife Joey and I got back into horses in 2003 operating a horse rescue for over 8 Yrs.
 I was introduced to Horseback Archery in late 2013 participating in my first competition February 2014.

-My achievements include: 5 time Medalist at WHAF World Championships including 2016 Silver medal Single Shot, 2018 4th place finish Korean style at IHAA World Championships, 8 time MA3 Competition Champion, Multiple International Postal Match wins, 5 time American Course Record holder, Highest Graded Horse Archer in the USA at Horse Archer Level 6, Currently Ranked #1 Horse Archer in the USA by MA3, Current Board Member of the International Horseback Archery Alliance, and USA IHAA Representative and Grading Officer.
+My achievements include: 5 time Medalist at WHAF World Championships including 2016 Silver medal Single Shot, 2018 4th place finish Korean style at IHAA World Championships, 8 time MA3 Competition Champion, Multiple International Postal Match wins, 5 time American Course Record holder, Highest Graded Horse Archer in the USA at Horse Archer Level 6, Currently Ranked #1 Horse Archer in the USA by MA3, Current President of MA3, Board Member of the International Horseback Archery Alliance, and USA IHAA Representative and Grading Officer.